 The 80 women profiled beginning on page 18 represent senior executives and innovators at a range of organizations.
 These women are leaders, but they are not the only women worthy of note.
-Choosing this list was difficult (see story page 47), as we received many nominations for women who are doing outstanding work in their organizations.
+Choosing this list was difficult (see related story), as we received many nominations for women who are doing outstanding work in their organizations.

 BI last produced a special report on women in October 2000.
 That report looked at women's career contributions.
 This year's Women to Watch report was intended to spotlight current leaders as well as those who are about to take on senior leadership positions.